Solve the annoying problem of getting no sound out of your Bluetooth headphones even when it’s connected

 - Check your volume levels

-- Update your Audio Driver
+- Update your audio and Bluetooth drivers

-- Check audio problems in Device Manager
+- Check for audio problems in Device Manager

 Check your volume levels